Managing your money

 - You can access Blackbullion, a free online learning platform that provides engaging, easy to use digital resources and tools designed to improve your financial literacy.

 Worried about your finances

 If you need some help managing your money our Student Finance Support team is here to help.
-The team is able to offer advice and guidance on financial hardship, student finance (student loans), support for care leavers and estranged students, budgeting, and money management.
-You can also arrange for 1:1 telephone appointments with our Money Advisers if you require more in-depth support.
+They can offer advice and guidance on budgeting and money management, complex money queries, Student Finance, discuss the financial implications of taking a leave of absence, withdrawing or transferring and much more.
+You can arrange for 1:1 telephone appointments with our Money Advisers if you require more in-depth support.

 Telephone: +44 (0)115 848 2494

 COVID-19 Hardship Funds: financial support during the pandemic

 We know that this is an unsettling time and you may be worried if your financial circumstances have changed due to COVID-19.

 NTU has a number of hardship funds to help students who are experiencing financial hardship, and we have received additional funding from the Office for Students (OfS) to increase our hardship support for students who are in financial hardship specifically due to COVID-19.